Many homeschool families choose to add Bible study programs to their curricula. These programs do more than simply lead students on

-- Bible Beginnings II & Foundations - Grades one to four; like Bible Beginnings, this age group's Bible Study lessons have been divided into books - one treating the Old Testament and one Treating the New Testament.
+- Bible Beginnings II & Foundations – Grades 1-4; like Bible Beginnings, this age group's Bible Study lessons have been divided into books – one treating the Old Testament and one Treating the New Testament.
 Again, there are 30 lessons in each book, and each of these lessons features a Bible story, guided prayer thoughts, word study, and comprehension questions.

-- Bible Discovery - Grades three to seven; this program goes through the different books of the Bible and has students study line by line the different stories, memorize verses, study vocabulary, and answer questions about what was read in the text.
+- Bible Discovery – Grades 3-7; this program goes through the different books of the Bible and has students study line by line the different stories, memorize verses, study vocabulary, and answer questions about what was read in the text.
 There are five volumes in the Bible Discovery set.

 - Bible Quest – Grades 7-12; this program has six volumes.
 Each lesson in the volume features readings from the text, questions, memory work, and exegesis of the text.